Bernahdote/Stockast/README.md

 # Stockast
 AI-application MVP project at Hackathon in Karlsruhe (KIT) hosted by {Tech: Europe}, supported by ACI.dev, ElevenLabs and Mistral.

+### Our Goals
+We set out to build a platform that helps you stay on top of your investment portfolio.
+Using real-time news and statistics, our AI generates summaries and turns them into straight-forward podcasts you can listen to anywhere, anytime.

+Give it a try, and don’t forget to leave us your feedback!

 ## Call TTS Test
 ```